t18n/awesome-dev-tools/README.md

 #### Integrated Development Environments (IDEs)

 - [Visual Studio Code](https://code.visualstudio.com/): A free, lightweight, cross-platform source code editor by Microsoft for Windows, Linux, and macOS, with support for debugging, syntax highlighting, intelligent code completion, Git integration, and more.
 Built with Electron and TypeScript.
+- [Vim](https://www.vim.org/): a highly customizable text editor that's designed to be used entirely from the keyboard, with a focus on speed and efficiency
+- [Neovim](https://neovim.io/): a fork of Vim that provides improved performance and extensibility, while still maintaining compatibility with Vim's core features and workflows
 - [Eclipse](https://www.eclipse.org/): An open-source IDE written in Java, mainly used for Java development but also supports other programming languages via plug-ins.
 Available for Windows, Linux, and macOS.
 - [IntelliJ IDEA](https://www.jetbrains.com/idea/): A powerful and customizable IDE for Java, Kotlin, and other programming languages, with advanced code analysis, debugging, and testing tools.
 Available for Windows, Linux, and macOS.
 - [Sublime Text](https://www.sublimetext.com/): A lightweight code editor used to write and edit code in various programming languages.
 Provides a range of features for code editing and customization.
 Available for Windows, Linux, and macOS.
+- [Android Studio](https://developer.android.com/studio): the official integrated development environment (IDE) for developing Android apps, providing a wide range of tools and features for building and testing Android applications

 #### Version Control Systems: